Self-Awareness and How Important it is to Focus On Your Relationship Meditation

 This is at the heart of meditation.
 You might have heard meditation being described as something you do to quiet your mind, relax, be more productive, open your heart, change your brainwaves, manifest your dream life… All those can be benefits and consequences of your meditation practice, but at the heart of meditation is self-realization.
 YOU directing your attention on YOU and deepening that self-awareness of who you truly are.

-The Role of Self-Awareness in How your Relationship with your Mind Changes Through Meditation
+The Role of Self-Awareness When Improving your Relationship Meditation

 With good guidance or understanding of where to direct your attention, and what to explore in your meditation practice you will start realizing through direct experience that you are separate from your mind.
 And I don’t mean as an idea, a concept.
 When you FEEL and become SELF-AWARE that what you are is separate from your mind, and that your mind can be observed by YOU, that’s when things will start shifting in your inner landscape.